AdamMiltonBarker/demo-tass/TASS-OpenFace/README.md

 ## LICENSE

-Copyright 2016, Adam Milton-Barker, TechBubble Technologies, All rights reserved.
+Copyright 2016, Adam Milton-Barker, , All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at